top of page

 Perez Lab

-Mechanistic biology of cell wall assembly in pathogenic bacteria
+Mechanistic biology of cell wall assembly and membrane proteins

 Welcome to the Perez Lab